freeCodeCamp/guide/src/pages/developer-tools/puppet/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+Success with automation has been siloed and hard to replicate.
+It’s hard to discover what you have and there’s always tomorrow’s shiny new tool.
+With Puppet, the technology is finally here to enable you to automate across your entire enterprise.
+So you can scale your success and accelerate delivery.